kv-30/smart-blood-transport-box/README.md

 - ESP32 developers
 - [Other acknowledgments]

-## Contact
-[Your Contact Information]

 ---

 **Note**: This project requires a modern browser with Web Serial API support (Chrome/Edge) for device communication.

-For more information or support, please [contact details/links].